ShmidtAlex/rwv/README.md

   - remove vuex from vue-router interaction (l4NLV)
   - setup date picker disallowing not to choose expired dates
   - ~setup validation for date picker~
+  - add checking if all filed are empty, form submit shouldn't work too